freeCodeCamp/guide/src/pages/vim/modes/index.md

 - `o` moves the cursor to a next line and inserts
 - `O` creates a new line and inserts at the cursor's current position

-There are so many more ways of inserting text in vim that can't be listed here but these are the simplest.
+There are so many more ways of inserting text in Vim that can't be listed here but these are the simplest.
 Once in insert mode, typing inserts characters before the cursor.
 To leave insert mode and return to normal mode, press `<esc>` or `ctrl-[`